FRCDashboard/FRCDashboard/README.md

 ## Authors
 * [Erik Boesen](https://github.com/ErikBoesen) is the primary developer of FRC Dashboard.
 * [Team 1418](https://github.com/frc1418) used earlier versions of this code in 2015 and 2016.
-* [Leon Tan](https://github.com/lleontan) led the original 1418 UI team, coded pynetworktables2js, and developed a browser-based UI which was years later reworked to create FRC Dashboard.
+* [Leon Tan](https://github.com/lleontan) led the original 1418 UI team, coded `pynetworktables2js`, and developed a browser-based UI which was years later reworked to create FRC Dashboard.
-* [Dustin Spicuzza](https://github.com/virtuald) leads the [RobotPy](https://github.com/robotpy) project mentored team 1418 through much of FRC Dashboard's genesis.
+* [Dustin Spicuzza](https://github.com/virtuald) leads the [RobotPy](https://github.com/robotpy) project, and mentored Team 1418 through much of FRC Dashboard's genesis.
-* [Tomas Rakusan](https://github.com/rakusan2) Developed Node based [NetworkTables client](https://github.com/rakusan2/FRC-NT-Client) and its interface in this project
+* [Tomas Rakusan](https://github.com/rakusan2) Developed Node based [NetworkTables client](https://github.com/rakusan2/FRC-NT-Client) and its interface in this project.

 ## Licensing
 This software is available under the [MIT License](`LICENSE`).